 If you want to learn more about Ethereum, check out this useful guide.

 Bitcoin Cash is definitely here to stay for a few years, thanks to Coinbase adding it to their slowly increasing supported cryptocurrency list.
 As a result of a hard fork in 2017, Bitcoin Cash was created and is now one of the top P2P digital currencies available.
 Bitcoin Cash is decentralized, with no central bank and requires no trusted third parties to operate.

-After some research it appears as if Ripple is on everyone’s cryptocurrency list of 2018, at least going by Twitter data.
+After some research, it appears as if Ripple is on many popular altcoin lists, at least according to Google.
 Ripple is a platform that was created in 2012.
-It supports free, secure, and extremely fast transactions with no chargebacks.
+Ripple supports free, secure, and extremely fast transactions with no chargebacks.
 Ripple is built on an open-source protocol and has a native cryptocurrency called XRP.
-As of December, XRP is the 3rd largest cryptocurrencies in the market.
-The rumor is that XRP will be the next digital currency to go mainstream.
+For months, XRP has remained the top 10 cryptocurrency market cap ranking.

 Monero is an open-source cryptocurrency that was created in mid-2014.
 Monero focuses on total anonymity as it the altcoin known for total privacy.
 Monero is a secure, private, and untraceable cryptocurrency.
 With Monero, you are your own bank.
 This altcoin may never get added to Coinbase however it is one to keep an eye on.

 Stellar Lumens is an open-source protocol that was created in 2014.
 Stellar Lumens protocol is supported by the Stellar Development Foundation.
 Stellar Lumens is similar to Ripple, as it has multiple uses while focusing on speed and low transaction fees.